-Using the collected field data for verified measures only, we applied an additional statistical method to improve precision in the lost savings estimates and rank measures accordingly.
+Using the collected field data for verified measures only, we applied a statistical method to improve precision in the lost savings estimates and rank measures accordingly.
 We updated the rankings based on those results.

-7.1 Approach
+6.1 Approach

-We applied the following methods to address limitations in the initial approach.
+We applied the following methods to the analysis.

-- Transformed PV\$ lost savings and building conditioned ksf to the log scale to address skewness/non-normality - Applied regression analysis to model log PV\$ lost savings as a function of building type, ASHRAE CZ, log building conditioned ksf, and compliance to account for these sources of variation (in addition to sampling uncertainty) and improve precision of the resulting estimates - Used the estimated regression coefficients and their standard errors to estimate mean log PV\$ lost savings and 80% confidence intervals, applying weights to account for differences between building floor areas observed in the sample and areas in the sample frame (2016 Dodge new construction data) - · Re-ranked the measures based on these estimates
+- Transformed PV\$ lost savings and building conditioned kSF to the log scale to address skewness/non-normality - Applied regression analysis to model log PV\$ lost savings as a function of building type, ASHRAE CZ, log building conditioned ksf, and compliance to account for these sources of variation (in addition to sampling uncertainty) and improve precision of the resulting estimates - Used the estimated regression coefficients and their standard errors to estimate mean log PV\$ lost savings and 80% confidence intervals, applying weights to account for differences between building floor areas observed in the sample and areas in the sample frame (2016 Dodge new construction data) - Re-ranked the measures based on these estimates

-7.2 Raw Data Review
+6.2 Raw Data Review

-The regression analysis data set included 3,102 verified measures verified in 229 new office and retail buildings.
-The number of verified measures and buildings with verified measures are shown in Table 7.1 by building type and climate zone.
+The regression analysis data set included 3,102 verified measures in 229 new office and retail buildings.
+The number of verified measures and buildings with verified measures are shown in Table 6.1 by building type and climate zone.